koonfoon/generator-vscode-typescript-jest/README.md

 This generator will not generate .git.
 Please run `git init` command yourself.

-## Recommended actions after project skeleton generated
+## Recommended actions after project skeleton is generated

 * Execute `git init`.
 As mentioned above, no .git is generated
 * Run command `npx npm-update-all` for updating all dependencies, as some packages may have new version release since this generator had published.